What is a PESTLE analysis?

 - Allows leaders to make more decisive and knowledgeable decisions

-Who should use a PESTLE analysis?
+Who is involved in a PESTLE analysis?

 A PESTLE analysis is useful in all industries at the strategic, departmental, and project level to assess current and future markets.
 Use it as a key input for planning, marketing, organizational change, business and product development, project management, and research reports.